 This course provides a foundation to understand the core of knowledge of educational processes which undergird nursing education.
-Competencies needed by nurse educators are explored; principles, philosophies and theories of learning, curriculum development, professional socialization, and accreditation as well as legal requirements for nursing programs are discussed.
-The relationship between curricular design and accreditation standards is described.
-Prerequisite: NSG 501 or graduate standing
+Competencies needed by nurse educators are explored; principles, philosophies and theories of learning, curriculum development, professional socialization,

 NSG 541.
 TEACHING METHODOLOGIES AND STRATEGIES IN NURSING